devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

 title: Simple wordcloud to understand Malaysian COVID19 tweet
 published: false
 ---
-This simple project is to explore an open source Twitter dataset on COVID19.
-I am interested only for Malaysian tweets.
+This simple project is to explore the value of word cloud plot.
+I am exploring COVID19 twitter tweets that belongs to Malaysian.

 Full dataset:
 - [Coronavirus (covid19) Tweets](https://www.kaggle.com/smid80/coronavirus-covid19-tweets)

 The original dataset combines tweets from other countries.
 I have filter the tweets based on county_code = 'MY'.
-This gives me 4785+ lines of tweets to play with.
+This produce 4785 lines of tweets to play with.
 I only take few meaningful columns which are tweet, retweet_count, favourites_count, created_at, and lang.

 ## Exploring raw dataset
 ```